Epiphytic bacteria

 Epiphytic bacteria are bacteria which live non-parasitically on the surface of a plant on various organs such as the leaves, roots, flowers, buds, seeds and fruit.
-In current studies it has been determined that epiphytic bacteria generally don't harm the plant, but promote the formation of ice crystals.
+In current studies it has been determined that epiphytic bacteria generally doesn't harm the plant, but promote the formation of ice crystals.
 Some produce an auxin hormone which promotes plant growth and plays a role in the life cycle of the bacteria.